DataTa-Da/qm2/docs/index.md

 n.d.).
 In the financial sector, blockchain has a tremendous popularity as it enabled the emergence of what is called: cryptocurrency.

-As its name suggests, cryptocurrencies are digital currencies making use of blockchain encryption system to generate fiduciary trust (“CRYPTOCURRENCY |
+As its name suggests, cryptocurrencies are digital currencies making use of blockchain encryption systems to generate fiduciary trust (Frankenfield, 2022).
-Cambridge English Dictionary,” n.d.).
 We regularly hear people sharing positive and negative opinions about cryptocurrencies on social media (Twitter, Facebook, Discord, Instagram, Reddit, etc.).
-Whether it comes to discussing the underlying philosophy and theory of such an invention or simply debating the potential benefits of trading this asset class, it seems like the market behaves very responsively to the information being given by highly followed individuals (CITATION NEEDED).
+Whether it comes to discussing the underlying philosophy and theory of such an invention or simply debating the potential benefits of trading this asset class, it seems like the market behaves very responsively to the information being given by highly followed individuals (Shahzad, Anas, & Bouri, 2022).
 No matter the truth of their statement, they appear to have significant power on coins’ price, endangering market efficiency and legitimacy.
-(CITATION NEEDED)

-### Literature review and project overview: Where does our research stand in the field?
+## Literature review and project overview: Where does our research stand in the field?

 Research has previously been conducted in Behavioural Economics to study how the emotional intelligence of cryptocurrency buyers and investors expressed on social media can be used to forecast the value of specific coins.
 It was shown that algorithmic trading models fed with Twitter data can, to a satisfying degree of confidence, predict the value of Bitcoin, Bitcoin Cash, and Litecoin (Kraaijeveld & De Smedt, 2020).
 Additionally, some studies have focused on analysing the effect of tweets from politicians like Donald Trump on the Bitcoin (Huynh, 2021) and the equity markets (Klaus and Koser, 2021).

 Our research builds on Shahzad, Anas, and Bouri study on the impact of Elon Musk’s tweets on Bitcoin and Dogecoin (Shahzad, Anas, & Bouri, 2022) by extrapolating their work on two important strands of research.
 On the one hand, we look at crashes, bubbles, and volatility.
 On the other hand, we deal with